Mesenchymal Stem Cells

 Figure 8.
 Signature structures of the cell in telophase

-Telophase follows or simultaneous to cytokinesis, which is not itself a phase of mitosis, but is needed to obtain the two separated daughter cells with a complete set of chromosomes, ready to enter G1 phase (Figure 9).
+Following telophase (or simultaneously) is cytokinesis, which in itself is not a phase of mitosis, but is needed to obtain the two separated daughter cells.
+Each of these daughter cells contain a complete set of chromosomes and are ready to enter G1 phase.

 During this process, a complex structure called the contractile ring separates the two fully functional daughter cells, ending the cycle17.

 Figure 9.
 Signature structures of the cell in cytokinesis

 - Bunnell, B. A., Flaat, M., Gagliardi, C., Patel, B. & Ripoll, C. Adipose-derived stem cells: Isolation, expansion and differentiation.
 Methods 45, 115–120 (2008).

 - Pittenger, M. F. et al. Multilineage potential of adult human mesenchymal stem cells.
 Science 284, 143–7 (1999).

 - Research Supports Promise of Cell Therapy for Bowel Disease | Wake Forest Baptist Medical Center.
 Available at: https://newsroom.wakehealth.edu/News-Releases/2013/02/Research-Supports-Promise-of-Cell-Therapy-for-Bowel-Disease.
 (Accessed: 1st May 2019)